ajberkley/cl-binary-store/README.md

 ### (store-to-sap sap size &rest data)
 ### (restore-from-sap sap size)
  If you have an mmap'ed file or a raw system-area-pointer, you can store to it and restore from it.
-For storing, if your allocated size (or mmap-ed file size) is not enough you will be thrown an

-For storing to one, you'll have to know that there is enough room otherwise we will error (storage is stateful so not easily restartable from the middle) a system-area-pointer for storing to say an mmap'ed file... up to you to know there is enough space though.
-Good for large arrays, etc., which will be blitted directly into there at high speed.
+ For storing to one, you don't need to know the size in advance as we throw a restartable error allow you to allocate more system memory and continue on.
+See tests/cl-store-faster-tests.lisp test-sap-write/read for a silly example of how to use this.
+Nominally you'll be updating mmap regions of files or something.

 ## Examples
 git clone the repo into your local quicklisp directory (usually ~/quicklisp/local-packages)